Nickoskl/3d-model-viewer--ThreeJS/README.md

 *   I used PBR materials.
 Some from Polliigon and some custom textures
 *   I made a basic loader
+*   I made a basic device assessment process and added heavy materials only if device is capable
 *   This is propably going to get updated testing animations,lights and more..
 *   <s>Runs well even on mobile</s> Propably not yet